 Who are the Malays?

-Some may have the impression that they come from Malaysia but that’s not necessarily so.
+Some may have the impression that they came from Malaysia but that’s not necessarily so.
 In fact, most of the settlers came from the Malay Archipelago also known as Nusantara, which comprises approximately 25,000 islands spanning today’s Singapore, Indonesia, Malaysia, Brunei, Southern Thailand, Philippines and Cambodia.

-According to the Malay Heritage Centre: “The earliest reference to Melayu is a kingdom in Jambi, Sumatra that sent delegates to China in the 7th century.
+According to the Malay Heritage Centre: “The earliest reference to Melayu is a kingdom in Jambi, Sumatra, that sent delegates to China in the 7th century.
 Chinese documents recorded the visit as a visit from the Mo-lo-yu kingdom.
 Before the colonial era, Europeans regarded the Malay language as the region’s lingua franca, which led to a generalised identification of anyone from Nusantara as Malay.”

 Nowadays, it is quite hard to distinguish between the ethnic groups as marriages and other unions have brought multiple ethnicities together.